John Gillard

 John Anthony Gillard (14 February 1933 – 28 October 2000) was an influential British teacher of advertising and design whose notable students included Sir John Hegarty, Michael Peters, and Graham Fink.
 In a joint letter to Design Week magazine shortly after his death, leading figures from the creative industries (including Hegarty, Peters, and designer Mary Lewis) described Gillard as "without question the greatest inspirational teacher that the UK design and advertising industry has ever had".

 Life and career

 Gillard grew up in Biggin Hill and studied at Beckenham School of Art and the Royal College of Art before beginning his career as an art director at The Whitefriars Press in 1958.
-He remained there until 1961, when he became creative director of an advertising and graphic design consultancy.
+He remained there until 1961, when he became creative director of an advertising and design consultancy.